Updated on January 5, 2023 by Sarina Tariq

-You can use wooden blocks available in really really pretty designs ( they are costly but really intricate and well made) or make your own blocks using things at home.
-I have made the block by adhering felt pieces ( 2 layers) to emulate the design I had in mind – a lime piece which I had seen somewhere.
+You can use wooden blocks available in really pretty designs (they are costly but really intricate and well made) or make your own blocks using things at home.
+I have made the block by adhering felt pieces (2 layers) to emulate the design I had in mind – a lime piece that I had seen somewhere.

 Step 4 Use paint / dye

-Use any kind of dyes on natural fabric but for synthtetic fabrics you had better use synthetic dyes; you can use fabric paints as well
+Use any kind of dyes on natural fabric but for synthetic fabrics, you had better use synthetic dyes; you can use fabric paints as well.